JonasKaad/FYProject/README.md

 # FYProject

+Latest update:

+May 16, 2018 - Final update before hand-in

+This update includes minor additions, revisions and improvements to the application.
+In addition, the project is now published as a public repository on GitHub.

+You can find the repository at this address: https://github.com/d-andersen/FYProject

+Furthermore, the project now also has its own website using GitHub Pages, however at the time of writing this update, the website has yet to be updated.
+You can find this page via the address: https://d-andersen.github.io/FYProject/

+Listed below are some of the changes included in this update.

+* A guide on protein synthesis has been added.
+The guide can be accessed via the help menu at the top or by pressing F1.

+* An alternative version of the Nussinov algorithm has been added, which uses an energy function to minimize free energy in the sequence.
+Choosing which algorithm the application should use, can be selected in a small box, placed in extension of the sequence input area.

+* The visualizations have been updated to accommodate the addition of the energy variant of the Nussinov algorithm.

+* The welcome screen should now be even more welcoming, providing direct access to the main features of the application.

+* Some tooltips have been added.

+* The Nussinov algorithm has undergone minor revisions in an effort to fix a bug.

+* Further bug hunting has squashed additional minor bugs.

+*- Dennis*

+---

 April 22, 2018.

 The project has now been updated, with the application having gone through a major rework, such that it now more closely follows the ModelViewController pattern.
 The impact of these changes is most evident in the `main.java` file, which has now been split into `controller.java` and `view.java`, with the result being that the application has been completely restructured.
 The `controller` now manages all functionality and takes care of all inputs from the user.
 In addition, all clickables should now have functionality attached.
 The `view` contains the improvements upon the original layout code.